droesler/NLP_Projects_Portfolio/Naive_Bayes_Language_Classifier/readme.md

   <img src="formula1.jpg" alt="formula1.jpg" width="400"/>
 </p>

 Where N is the total token count for the language model and V is the type count for the language model (1,500 for all models).
 The “add-k” smoothing technique was utilized to account for words that are unknown to the language models.
-The value of .000001 was assigned to k for these calculations (this choice is discussed in Section 2).
+The value of .000001 was assigned to k for these calculations.
 The language category of a given text is labeled as “unk” (unknown) if the percentage of recognized sentence tokens in the most probable language is less than 1/3.
 This condition was set in order to identify cases where data is sparse and it becomes problematic to maintain a high degree of confidence in any classification.